 Denise Sweeney has a Bachelor of Psychology Honours degree and lives her life by the belief that the body is designed to move.
-She was completing her Masters of Health Psychology in 2009 when her life came to a grinding halt when she was diagnosed with recurrent clear cell endometrial cancer.
+She was completing her Masters of Health Psychology in 2009 when her life came to a grinding halt after she was diagnosed with recurrent clear cell endometrial cancer.

 Her personal story not only offers hope to other women affected by cancer but it also may help them cope better.
 She outlines the psychological strategies she used to give herself a better chance of surviving clear cell carcinoma, a rare and aggressive form of endometrial cancer.
 The strategies include self-talk, visualisation, compartmentalisation, visual cues, mindfulness, relaxation, goal setting and a graded-activity schedule for her recovery.